-14. Operating Tests
+15. Operating Tests

-- 14.1.
-Whenever an installation has been disarranged, complete operating tests must be performed to ensure safe operation before restoring the system to service. - 14.2.
-Coordinate with Metrolinx to arrange for operating tests as outlined in GI-301(b) Installation & Commissioning Tests.
+- 15.1.
+Whenever an installation has been disarranged, complete operating tests must be performed to ensure safe operation before restoring the system to service. - 15.2.
+15.2.Coordinate with Metrolinx to arrange for operating tests as outlined in GI-301(b) Installation & Commissioning Tests.

-Report Equipment Damage - No Train Involved
+16. Report Equipment Damage - No Train Involved

-15.1.
-If the accident involves equipment damage and no train is involved the Metrolinx designated S&C Supervisory Officer shall submit a crossing incident report using Metrolinx Protocol for reporting injuries and accidents and forward a copy to Metrolinx.
+16.1.
+If the accident involves equipment damage and no train is involved, the Metrolinx designated S&C Supervisory Officer shall submit a crossing incident report using Metrolinx Protocol for reporting injuries and accidents and forward a copy to Metrolinx.

-16. Report Train - Vehicle Accident
+17. Report Train - Vehicle Accident

-- 16.1.
+- 17.1.
 If the accident involves a Train and a Vehicle, the Metrolinx designated S&C Supervisory Officer shall submit a report in letter form to Metrolinx.
-The report must reference the original Metrolinx Protocol for reporting injuries and accidents form and other forms and contain the following. - Findings and results of inspections and equipment / operating tests made in addition to those addressed above. - b) Identification, license numbers, etc. of any witnesses at the scene. - c) S&C costs incurred. - d) Dates of last check by Metrolinx designated Maintenance Contractors. - e) Original copy of Weekly Performance Logbook. - f) If the Weekly Performance Logbook does not include the record of tests for at least (2) Months prior to the incident the preceding Weekly Performance Logbook shall be provided.
+The report must reference the original Metrolinx Protocol for reporting injuries and accidents form and other forms and contain the following. - a) Findings and results of inspections and equipment/operating tests made in addition to those addressed above. - b) Identification, license numbers, etc., of any witnesses at the scene. - c) S&C costs incurred. - d) Dates of last check by Maintenance of Way employees, Metrolinx Designated Maintenance Contractors including S&C Maintainers and S&C Safety Assurance Specialists (Testman). - e) Original copy of Weekly Performance Logbook.

-g) In addition, include any information considered pertinent to the incident, i.e. sketches, photographs, etc. All information to be marked and headed:
+- f) If the Weekly Performance Logbook does not include the record of tests for at least (2) Months prior to the incident, the preceding Weekly Performance Logbook shall be provided. - g) In addition, include any information considered pertinent to the incident, i.e. sketches, photographs, etc. All information to be marked and headed: